Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

                     └── output.txt
             ```

-A series of files **log** files and any outputs are created by each task in the work directory:
+A series of **log** files and any outputs are created by each task in the work directory:

 - **`.command.begin`**: Metadata related to the beginning of the execution of the process task
 - **`.command.err`**: Error messages (stderr) emitted by the process task